MoEssamKhattab/MoEssamKhattab/README.md

 # Hello World 👋

 Software developer passionate about providing high-quality software solutions.
+Currently, pursuing a bachelor's degree in Communication and Information Engineering at Zewail City of Science and Technology.
 Tech enthusiast, driven, creative, detail-oriented and team player.

 ## 📊 GitHub Stats